Mango Sorbet (No-Churn Recipe)

 • frozen mango: Having your mango frozen is essential to a cold creamy sorbet.

 • sweetener: I used simple syrup, but maple syrup would work as well.
-(You can find my simple syrup recipe HERE.)
+(You can try out my simple syrup recipe.)

 • lime juice: This adds depth of flavor and a really nice kick